Where To Eat After A Bad Week

 The Mexican restaurant in the Mission is the ultimate mood booster.
 There are oversized posters of palm trees and sunsets, bicycle tire sculptures, and a hodgepodge of different patterned wallpapers.
 After stepping into this lively spot, you’ll feel like you’ve swallowed the world’s largest happy pill.
 And eating everything from the refreshing taco tropical (with jicama tortillas) to the shrimp albondigas and portobello mushroom empanadas, while sipping a margarita, will also help to wash away any “I want to curl up in a corner” vibes.

-The kouign amann from B. Patisserie in Pac Heights can fix basically every sh*t show situation you might have found yourself in this week.
+The kouign amann from B. Patisserie in Pacific Heights can fix basically every sh*t show situation you might have found yourself in this week.
 Did your boss tell you they’re “not angry, just disappointed”?
 Or did your once-flourishing houseplant develop a fatal mealybug infestation?
 Listen carefully.
 Kouign.
 Amann.
-We’re positive it cures all.
-The pastry is sugary, flaky, and buttery, and is a straight injection of dopamine to the bloodstream.
+It cures all.
+The pastry is sugary, flaky, and buttery, and is a straight injection of dopamine.
 Plus, a boxful is cheaper than replacing that plant.

-Eating breakfast from Plow is like getting a big bear hug from a giant Samoyed.
+Eating breakfast from Plow is like getting a hug from a giant, freshly blow-dried Samoyed.
 One bite of their lemon ricotta pancakes or golden-brown biscuit and you’ll understand, too.
-The Potrero Hill spot works wonders at making us feel better—the coffee refills are endless, the pancakes are fluffy, and no one will judge you if you put your head down on the table to have a little cry.
+The Potrero Hill spot works wonders at making you feel better—the coffee refills are endless, the pancakes are fluffy, and no one will judge you if you put your head down on the table to have a little cry.

 Like a cleansing crystal, eating a meal at Volcano Curry is one direct way to set you on a positive path.
 This Richmond spot specializes in Japanese curries that are poured over different proteins and starches.
 The katsu chicken curry is comfort food at its finest, as is the mini fried Spam katsu sandwich—a crispy, creamy palm-sized flavor bomb you’ll easily inhale in three bites.